ibrow19/Snake-Engine/README.md

 them into `Command` objects that can be understood by the game.
 These commands are added to the `CommandQueue` which holds all the commands that need to be processed in the current game scene.
-For example, in the above snippet when the 'w' key is pressed, a command causing the spaceship to boost is added to the queue.
+For example, in the above snippet when the `w` key is pressed, a command causing the spaceship to boost is added to the queue.
 That command is defined as follows: